start portlet menu bar

 If you have a mortgage backed by the Federal Housing Administration (also known as an FHA loan), you may need to refinance to stop paying the mortgage insurance premiums (MIP).
 For newer FHA loans, you may have to pay mortgage insurance premiums for 11 years or you may have to pay them for the full life of the loan, depending on the amount of your down payment.

-Some people think about refinancing to remove the private mortgage insurance (PMI) that comes with many conventional loans.
+Some people think about refinancing to remove the private mortgage insurance (PMI) that comes with many Conventional loans.
 Refinancing is often not required to stop paying PMI, however.
 You can request your lender remove PMI payments from your mortgage bill once your home equity reaches 20%.
-And lenders are required to remove PMI once your home equity reaches 22%.
+It is also important to remember that lenders are required to remove PMI once your home equity reaches 22%.
 In both cases you will need to meet certain other requirements, such as having a good payment history, to have the mortgage insurance removed.

 When you have an adjustable-rate mortgage, your monthly interest payments can change over time.
 When you have a fixed-rate mortgage, your monthly interest payments will stay the same over the life of the loan.
 Some people value the peace of mind that comes with knowing their interest payments won't change.
 You can refinance to switch from an adjustable-rate to a fixed-rate mortgage, and your interest rate might be higher when you do.